 - With an open relay, the compressor will not start since there is little or no current to the start windings.
-The overload protector will open due to high locked rotor run winding current. - With a shorted relay or capacitor, the compressor will start, and the overload protector will open. - With an open or weak capacitor, the compressor will start and run.but it will use more energy.
+The overload protector will open due to high locked rotor run winding current. - With a shorted relay or capacitor, the compressor will start, and the overload protector will open. - With an open or weak capacitor, the compressor will start and run.
+The compressor, however, will be operating at reduced efficiency of energy usage.